zuazo/chef-handler-sns/README.md

 end
 ```

-##### Opsworks: Filter Notifications by Activity
+#### OpsWorks: Filter Notifications by Activity
-An optional array of opsworks activities can be supplied.
+An optional array of OpsWorks activities can be supplied.
 If the array is set, notifications will
 only be triggered for the activities in the array, everything else will be discarded.

 ```ruby